Juniper/libxo/doc/options.rst

   :ref:`humanize-modifier` for details).
 - "no-locale" instructs libxo to avoid translating output to the current locale.
-- "no-retain" disables the ability of libxo to internally retain "compiled" information about formatting strings (see :ref:`retain` for details).
+- "no-retain" is accepted for compatibility but ignored; the retain feature has been removed.
 - "underscores" can be used with JSON output to change XML-friendly names with dashes into JSON-friendly name with underscores.
 - "warn" allows libxo to emit warnings on stderr when application code